Nettle Pesto Recipe

 Stinging nettle (Urtica dioica) is growing everywhere right now!

-Incorporating nettles into your diet this time of year is a wonderful way to eat organic, local and seasonal.
+Incorporating nettles into your diet this time of year is a wonderful way to eat organically, locally and seasonally.

 Nettles are the perfect spring food.
-They contain high levels of iron, minerals, silicon, and vitamins C and A. To learn more about the medicinal qualities of nettle watch my Wellness Wednesday video about nutritive herbs here.
+They contain high levels of iron, minerals, silicon, and vitamins C and A. If you would like to learn more about the medicinal qualities of nettle, you can watch my Wellness Wednesday video about nutritive herbs here.

-Nettles can be eaten and used medicinally as a tonic for a boost of nutrition, for chronic skin problems, and for general detoxification.
-They’re a great blood purifier because they primarily target the liver and kidneys.
+Nettles can be eaten and used medicinally as a tonic for a nutritional boost, for chronic skin problems, and for general detoxification.
+They’re an excellent blood purifier because they primarily target the liver and kidneys.

 The best way to use nettle is to harvest the tender tops when the plant is around 6-18 inches tall.
-Use scissors and clip off the tops of the young spring plant.
-It’s a good idea to use gloves as the plant leaves a sting on the skin.
+Use scissors and clip off the tops of the young spring plants.
+It’s a good idea to wear gloves, as the plant’s leaves can cause a sting on the skin.

-To deactivate the sting cook the nettles in boiling water for 2- 4 minutes and them use in cooking.
+To deactivate the sting, cook the nettles in boiling water for 2-4 minutes, then use them in cooking.

-Start by lightly steaming nettles as the cooking process will deactivate the sting.
-Use the cooking water for tea or save it and use it in soup.
+Start by lightly steaming the nettles, as cooking will deactivate the sting.
+Use the cooking water for tea, or save it for soup.

 You can also blend nettles with other spring greens in a juice or smoothie.

 If cooking the nettles, use them as you would any other green.
-Nettles shrink when cooked, similar to other greens like spinach, so be sure to cook enough.
+Nettles shrink when cooked, ike other greens like spinach, so be sure to cook enough.

 Below you’ll find a favourite recipe of mine for a spring pesto made of nettles.
 Pour this pesto over pasta, toss with a few other spring veggies like zucchini, sugar snap peas, asparagus or arugula, and enjoy!